remya77/dockerize-todo-app/README.md

     npm-debug.log
     ```

-1. To build the image: `sudo docker build . -t frontend`
+1. To build the image: `sudo docker build . -t frontend`. *Make sure you are running this build command from inside the `starter_todo_app/frontend` folder.*

     - The `-t` flag lets us tag the image so it's easier to find.